-There is an increasing concern for the impact of food habits on health and a growing need for essential nutrients for a healthy lifestyle.
-With the COVID-19 pandemic, consumers are focusing more on eating healthy, making nutraceuticals a top emerging trend in the food industry.
+There is an increasing concern about the impact of food habits on health and a growing need for essential nutrients for a healthy lifestyle.
+With the COVID-19 pandemic, consumers are focusing more on eating healthy, making nutraceuticals a top trend in the food industry.
 This is a critical element in driving the demand for nutraceuticals.
-These include nutritional supplements, functional foods, medicinal food, and gut microbiome enhancement foods such as prebiotics, probiotics, and postbiotics.
-Scientific research on nutraceuticals suggests that various nutraceuticals provide health benefits against disorders related to oxidative stress such as allergy, Alzheimer’s, diabetes, and immune diseases.

 Farmhand Organics provides Fermented Foods